PandaGuang/neural_fingerprint/README.md

 - **Fingerprint Verification**: Verify if a given model is the protected model or its attacked variants.
 - **Metrics Evaluation**: Assess the effectiveness of fingerprinting using relevant metrics.

+## Datasets
+- **CIFAR-10:** A dataset consisting of 60,000 32x32 color images in 10 classes, with 6,000 images per class.

 ## Configuration

 All configurable parameters are centralized in the `config.json` file located at the root of the project.
 This includes settings for data loading, model architectures, fingerprint generation, attack parameters, verification thresholds, and file paths.